SimplyStaking/panic/.github/ISSUE_TEMPLATE/Technical story.md

 ---
 name: Technical Story
-about: Create a proposal to request a feature
+about: Create a proposal to request a technical feature/improvement

 ---